-It's advisable that every practice has a complaints policy.
-This means that the practice will have an agreed-to process for dealing with a complaint which allows for all complaints to be managed in a fair and consistent manner.
-It also means staff know what to do which is important as managing complaints can be quite challenging.
+It's advisable that every business has a complaints policy.
+This means that the business will have an agreed-to process for dealing with a complaint which allows for all complaints to be managed in a fair and consistent manner.
+It also means staff know what to do which is important as managing complaints can be a quite challenging.